-Consistently listed as one of the top places to live and visit in America, Bellingham and Whatcom County are experiencing rapid population growth.
-For example, the area’s Hispanic and Sikh populations have significantly increased in the past few years.
-This growth has not only stimulated our local economy but also resulted in a greater awareness of cultural and ethnic diversity in the northwest corner of Washington State.
+Consistently listed as one of the top places to live and visit in America, Bellingham and Whatcom County are experiencing rapid population growth and our cultural diversity is quickly increasing in Whatcom County.
+This growth has not only stimulated our local economy but also resulted in a greater awareness and appreciation of cultural and ethnic diversity in the northwest corner of Washington State.

 Celebrating and Honoring Diversity

 The free two-day festival was created by a long-standing Whatcom arts organization, Allied Arts of Whatcom County.
 Celebrating it’s 41st Anniversary this year, the nonprofit has been fostering and supporting the local arts scene through community events, exhibits and extensive arts education programs.

 I recently spoke with Allied Arts Executive Director Kelly Hart to get the inside scoop on this exciting festival.

 Conveniently scheduled to kick-off during the existing Fairhaven Fourth Friday Art Walk on Feb.
 28, this all-ages 2-day celebration will be chock full of visual and performance artists sharing and selling their creations.

 During the Art Walk, more than 20 Fairhaven merchants open their doors to share the artwork of both emerging and established artists.
 Each venue on the walk highlights the art of a least one local artist with many of them on-site conducting demonstrations, leading creative activities and answering questions about their work.

 You can make a full night of it by having dinner before or after your walk at one of Fairhaven’s sumptuous restaurants and cocktail bars.